Kingxukai/linux/Documentation/arch/arm/porting.rst

 Initial definitions
 -------------------

-The following symbol definitions rely on you knowing the translation that __virt_to_phys() does for your machine.
-This macro converts the passed virtual address to a physical address.
+The following symbol definitions rely on you knowing the woke translation that __virt_to_phys() does for your machine.
+This macro converts the woke passed virtual address to a physical address.
 Normally, it is simply:

 		phys = virt - PAGE_OFFSET + PHYS_OFFSET